chharvey/counterpoint/docs/spec/intrinsics.md

 `String` objects are textual data encoded as sequences of bytes (in UTF-8 format).

+### `Tuple`
+`Tuple` objects are fixed-size ordered lists of indexed values, with indices starting at *0*.
+The values in Tuples are Counterpoint Language Values and are restricted to value objects.

 ### `Vect`
 `Vect` objects are fixed-size ordered lists of indexed values, with indices starting at *0*.
 The values in Vects are Counterpoint Language Values and are restricted to value objects.

+### `Record`
+`Record` objects are fixed-size unordered lists of keyed values, with identifier keys.
+The values in Records are Counterpoint Language Values and are restricted to value objects.

 ### `Struct`